An honest long-term review of the Ducati Hyperstrada 821 from the perspective of an owner.

 The second problem with the 821 is poor low-RPM fuelling.

-This was so bad, for me, that it prompted me to write a whole article on how open- and closed-loop fuelling works.
-Because it was so confusing to me why at low throttle it ran so badly.
+The Hyperstrada 821’s fuelling was so bad, for me, that it prompted me to write a whole article on how open- and closed-loop fuelling works, because it was so confusing to me why it ran so badly at low throttle.

 There are various solutions to this, including getting a full re-map of the stock ECU (not sure if that’s possible on the Hyper, to be honest), installing a full fuel controller like a Power Commander or a Rapid Bike, or installing an interface between the oxygen sensors and the stock computer.